jeffsegal/mongo-rest/README.md

 A simple library meant to reduce boilerplate code required to set up a RESTful interface in front of a MongoDB database.

 See mongo-rest-example for usage examples of how to create POJOs, Repositories, Controllers and classes necessary for testing basic functionality.
+Run the package phase of mongo-rest-example to build a fully the web app which can be deployed to any Servlet container.
+The only external dependency is a running MongoDB server (see application.properties for the example app's MongoDB connection configuratoin).

 ###POJOs
 Here's how we might represent an author (constructors, getters and setters omitted):